thirugns/thirugns.github.io/about.md

 permalink: /about/
 published: true
 ---
-Still figuring out what to boast about in this sectio.
+Still figuring out what to boast about in this section.

 ### More Information